 Turning the Screw: Literature, Technology and Culture, is a Leverhulme Trust Research Fellowship led by Professor John Gardner.
-John investigates connections between engineering and literary cultures in the first half of the nineteenth century.
-In this period technological advances allied to vernacular practices led to the creation of worldwide standards.
+The aim of the project is to investigate connections between engineering and literary cultures in the first half of the nineteenth century.
+In this period technological advances and workshop practice led to the creation of worldwide standards.
 A machine-driven world has existed since.

 This project analyses how engineers and writers engaged in ideas surrounding economy, speed, revolutionary experimentation, and the transmission of power.
 The research begins in 1798 with the arrival of the lead-screw lathe and ends in 1851 with the Great Exhibition, an event which showcased the results of half a century of innovation and standardisation.

 Many people see technology and Romanticism as opposites.
 However, Engineering Romanticism research argues that literature and machines are more closely linked than has previously been acknowledged.
 As Jon Klancher notes, prior to around 1860 ‘a technology was something to read—a printed treatise or manual of skills that encompassed the whole range of what were then called the mechanical arts.’ (‘Scale and Skill in British Print Culture: Reading the Technologies, 1680-1820’).
 Many writers, including Percy Shelley and William Hazlitt, saw literature as an engine capable of work.
 They anticipated poets, such as William Carlos Williams, who later recognised that a poem is a ‘machine made out of words’ (The Wedge, 1944).